dotanuki-labs/norris/README.md

 - Assemble the `release` APK and `instrumentation-tests` APK
 - Run Espresso tests over Android/Instrumentation

 Please note that an online emulator is required in order to run this script sucessfully.
-I recommend the following AVD configuration : `api-29` with `pixel3a` device profile (the same used on CI)
+I recommend the following AVD configuration : `api-23/google-apis` with `pixel` device profile (the same used on CI)

 Local builds should run just fine over JDK8 or JDK11 (recommended).
 In addition to that, this project should work just fine with the [latest stable release of Android Studio](https://developer.android.com/studio/releases).